 In the above image, some of the test steps have FAILED and some of them have PASSED.
 The reason is the assertion.

-As we discussed earlier, if the assert condition is not met with the expected results then the result is FAILED.
+As discussed earlier, if the assert conditions are not met with the expected results then the results are FAILED.

 Working With Different Kinds Of Assertions In SoapUI

-Let us now see how to work with different types of assertions like:
+Let us now see how to work with different types of assertions such as:

 - Contains and Not Contains assertions